captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 Where’s the king?

 ---

 ## ISMENE:
-How shall I see her through my tears?

----

 She struck her fate with her own rash hands.
----

-## EUBOULE:
-Here.

----

-He was waiting.
 ---

 ## CREON:
 Speak to me, your Lord.